UKPLab/iclr2025-obscura-coder/README.md

 [UKP Lab](https://www.ukp.tu-darmstadt.de/) | [TU Darmstadt](https://www.tu-darmstadt.de/
 )

 This repo contains the code accompanying ICLR 25 submission ObscuraCoder.
+It includes the instructions for loading the ObscuraX dataset, the evaluation sandbox recipes, the code for continued pre-training and the zero-shot tasks evaluation.
+We also package our custom obfuscator whcih we used to create ObscuraX.

 ## Setup and Workflow